apache/cordova-docs/www/docs/en/3.2.0/cordova/compass/compass.watchHeadingFilter.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: compass.watchHeadingFilter
 ---

 # compass.watchHeadingFilter

-No longer supported as of 1.6, see `compass.watchHeading` for equivalent functionality.
+No longer supported as of 1.6, see `[compass.watchHeading](compass.watchHeading.html)` for equivalent functionality.